pierluigiferrari/ssd_keras/README.md

 * Beautiful Soup 4.x (to parse XML files)

 The Theano and CNTK backends are currently not supported.

+Python 2 compatibility: This implementation seems to work with Python 2.7, but I don't test on Py2, so use it with Py2 at your own risk.
+I explicitly don't provide any support for Py2.
+Anyways, it's 2018 and nobody should be using Python 2 anymore.

 ### How to use it